-top 1-3 areas of need

-- --With the recent purchase of a new model wireless access points, we will need an Aruba Controller for the current 38 Aruba additions for our wireless network.
-It is our plan to increase wireless access points in each classroom, to provide consistent connectivity. - --Our network servers need replacement of existing battery backups, due to the age of these devices. - --Complete the one-to-one technology initiative throughout Elementary and High Schools.
-Continue the Middle School Initiative.
-With increased student access, we would also like to upgrade the speed of our content filter through iBoss.

-- --According to the Transform 2020 teacher survey, teachers in the system are interested in pursuing and/or continuing a 1:1 technology initiative. - --According to the inventory, schools have access to mobile carts containing MacBook Air devices (OES = 1 cart, OHS = 2 carts).
-Schools may share the carts if they are not being used in the assigned school. - --According to the inventory, Elementary School has access to 455 Chromebooks, which are housed in 17 mobile carts.
-Each 4th and 5th grade classroom has a designated classroom cart.
-3rd grade classes share four carts, and grades 1-2 share one cart per grade level.
-Kindergarten has access to a desktop PC lab of 25 devices. - --According to the inventory, the Middle School One-to-One Technology Inventory was completed beginning school year 2015-2016.
-Each student has daily access for on-campus and at-home use of a Chromebook.
-Each Middle School teacher is assigned an HP laptop. - --According to the inventory, each 9th grade High School student (126 students) has daily access for on-campus and at-home use of a Chromebook.
-High School, grades 10-12 have access to 257 Chromebooks which are housed in mobile carts. - --According to the inventory, 120 TI-NSpire graphing calculators have been purchased by the system or received through AMSTI.
-These ACT approved calculators were purchased so all students will have access to the technology they need when taking the ACT as an 11th grader. - --According to the inventory, OCS houses the following classroom Smart Boards: Elementary 39, Middle School -15, and High School 12.
-The system has provided multiple training sessions on using the Smart Board and implementing Smart lessons. - --According to the inventory, OCS houses the following classroom document cameras: Elementary 34, Middle School -13, and High School -14.
+-According to the Transform 2020 teacher survey, teachers in the system are interested in pursuing and/or continuing a 1:1 technology initiative.

+-According to the inventory, each school has access to one Macbook Air cart that was purchased in 2013-14.
+Schools may share the carts if they are not being used in the assigned school.

+-According to the schools' inventories, 120 TI-NSpire graphing calculators have been purchased by the system or received through AMSTI.
+These ACT approved calculators were purchased so all students will have access to the technology they need when taking the ACT as an 11th grader.

+-According to the OCS inventory, OCS houses 70 SmartBoards across the campus, with the majority being found at OES.
+The system has provided multiple training sessions on using the SmartBoard and implementing Smart lessons.

+-According to the inventory, the system purchased 140 Chromebooks to implement a 1:1 initiative with our 7th grade students.

+-According to the inventory, OES purchased 2 Chromebook carts for classroom use.

+-According to the inventory, 360 Chromebooks were purchased in 2015-16 to expand the 1:1 initiative and 130 Chromebooks were purchased as part of carts for OES.
+A Chromebook cart is available for each grade level, with an additional cart available for checkout. -According to the inventory, OES purchased 16 additional document cameras.
+This allowed all teachers to have their own classroom document camera.

-- --According to the system budget, there is currently very little local or state funding for technology.
-In order to continue with a 1:1 initiative, the system must find a consistent funding source. - --According to the Transform 2020 surveys, teachers feel there are not enough devices.
-The system needs to increase the number of student devices, document cameras, HDMI projectors, and in the high school, the number of Smart Boards.
-However, pending federal grant funding, 2017-2018 school year will see the completion of the 1:1 Technology Initiative in grades K-12. - --According to teacher requests, additional training is desired for Smart Board software and Google Applications. - --According to inventory and age-out process, many classroom projectors need replacement with a new HDMI model. - a.)
+-According to the system budget, there is currently no local or state funding for technology.
+In order to continue with a 1:1 initiative, the system must find a consistent funding source.

+-According to the Transform 2020 surveys, teachers feel there are not enough devices.
+The system needs to increase the number of student devices, document cameras, HDMI projectors, and in the high school, the number of SmartBoards in the classrooms.

+a.)
 Identify the top 1-3 areas of need, and b.) top 1-3 strengths associated with your technology and Student Learning (subject area processes and content; 21st C. skills and dispositions to ensure school, career, and life success); c.)
 Identify the data sources and actual data results that led you to conclude that these are areas of strength and need.

-- -According to the teacher survey, teachers are interested in learning more about project based and authentic learning. - -According to the teacher survey, teachers feel they are able to provide students with multiple types of assessments aligned to content and technology standards.
-The system has implemented the use of Global Scholar for benchmark assessments in grades K-8 in reading and math, and the use of other online progress monitoring assessments to inform teaching and learning. - -According to the survey, teachers' responses showed an increase in the use of technology in most areas associated with student learning and student technology use.
+-According to the teacher survey, teachers are interested in learning more about project based and authentic learning. -According to the teacher survey, teachers feel they are able to provide students with multiple types of assessments aligned to content and technology standards.
+The system has implemented the use of Global Scholar for benchmark assessments in grades K-8 in reading and math, and the use of other online progress monitoring assessments to inform teaching and learning. -According to the Spring 2015 survey, middle school teachers' responses showed an increase in the use of technology in most areas associated with student learning and student technology use.
+There was also an increase at OES and OHS, although not as significant as at OMS.